 - Product Design: User experience and design

-- Analytical ability: Fluency with numbers, Key metrics dashboards
+- Analytical ability: Fluency with numbers, product metrics

 Facebook Interview Criteria:

-- Leadership and Drive: Influence, Self starter, motivated, influence teams
+- Leadership and Drive: Influence, Self starter, influence teams

-- Engineering fit interview: Not a technical one like Google, more fit interview
+- Engineering fit interview: Not a technical one like Google, more of a fit interview

 Being a product manager is fun, challenging and a great fit for people who like to make things, and like making things in a better way.